 Nonetheless, both of these variations of the Corgi originally served as cattle dogs, guarding farms, and rounding up herds.
 However, they have always additionally served as great companions for their families.

 Corgis are hard-working and easily trainable dogs.
 They are very affectionate towards their family as well as strangers.
 Possibly their best trait is their affinity for children.
 These dogs do great with kids.
 They view kids are their siblings in their pack and love to play.
 Corgis usually grow to be around 10 to 12 inches tall at the shoulders.
-Though they are tough and active, they usually don’t weight more than 30 pounds.
+Though they are tough and active, they usually don’t weigh more than 30 pounds.

 Corgis have a double coat, meaning they have a thick undercoat and a long-hair topcoat.
 Because of their intense amount of fur, they are heavy shedders and should be groomed regularly.
 They come in all kinds of colors from red, black, tri-colored, fawn, and sable.